nesquena/resume/README.md

 mobile development (Blackberry, Symbian, Android) and a ton of web development (ASP.NET, Java, PHP and Ruby).
 Always focused on building things and learning more about all the many, many things I didn't know.

+Today, I am still focused on startups, executing products and full-stack web development.
+Ruby and Sinatra/Padrino/Rails is my current stack of choice for realizing the implementations of any new ideas I need to validate or experiment with.
+I am still actively contributing to open-source, most recently with [RABL](https://github.com/nesquena/rabl) which has been [gaining popularity](https://www.ruby-toolbox.com/categories/API_Builders) and [backburner](https://github.com/nesquena/backburner) which is a reliable ruby work queue powered by beanstalkd.

 # My Professional History

 The following is an **incomplete list** of a few highlights from my work history: